DafPhil/iota-wiki/internal/participate/contribute-to-wiki/for_tws/style_guide.md

 # Style Guide

 Our goal is to let our readers fully understand IOTA, be it IOTA Foundation, community, theory and practice behind the IOTA technology, or tools that support it.
-We only provide accurate information.
-We convey it in a clear form with no room for misunderstanding.
+We provide only accurate information.
+We convey it clearly with no room for misunderstanding.
 Our writing welcomes and encourages learning and reading.
-With this in mind, we form our style guide.
+It is with this in mind that we have written our style guide.

 The first version of this page is based on the [Google's style guide](https://developers.google.com/style).
 Our guide is still under construction and does not follow its own recommendations on many occasions.